Discover your credit position and find out how to understand it with finder.

 There are two ways to repair your credit; by monitoring your own credit position and working to improve it; or by enlisting the services of a credit repair company.

 - Credit repair companies.
 If you have a negative listing on your file that was put there incorrectly, or you believe it was, you can pay a fee to have the listing investigated and then removed.
-Keep in mind that while this service is available it can be costly, so consider what the possibility is of having this listing removed (is the listing correct?) and how long until the until the listing comes off by itself.
+However, keep in mind that while this service is available it can be costly, so consider what the possibility is of having this listing removed (is the listing correct?) and how long until the until the listing comes off by itself.
+You should always try and get the listing amended yourself first.

 Have more questions about checking your credit?